feature-hub/feature-hub/README.md

 #### Providing Externals

-When using the client-side feature app module loader, the integrator can provide shared dependencies to feature apps using the `defineExternals` function:
+When using the client-side Feature App module loader, the integrator can provide shared npm dependencies to Feature Apps using the `defineExternals` function:

 ```js
 import {